The Ashden Awards

 Innovation might also tackle the crucial issue of land rights.
 It is often harder for indigenous people to claim ownership of land than it is for governments and corporations.
 Securing land rights is a foundation for the community’s wellbeing, and the conservation benefits their presence can bring – boosting biodiversity and carbon storage, and protecting land from deforestation.
 Partnerships involving indigenous people, governments and forestry commissions or regional authorities have huge potential.

-Entries for the award close on 11 December.
 The prize will raise the profile of the winner and other finalists, connecting them with funders and the media and unlocking new opportunities to scale up or develop.
 But it will also strengthen links between the conservation, indigenous rights and climate change sectors.

 We already know there are outstanding initiatives with benefits in all three of these areas.
 But if experts in each sector don’t talk to each other, the full value of the work won’t be understood and shared.
 Crucial knowledge will be lost, and chances to improve lives and protect our planet will be wasted.